Fred W. Hooper Stakes: History

 It was inaugurated on 7 January 1986 as the Tropical Park Handicap and was run at Calder Race Course on turf at a distance of "about" 1 1/8 miles.

-In 1987 it was switched to dirt and set at a distance of 1 3/16 miles.
+In 1987, it was switched to dirt and set at a distance of 1 3/16 miles.
 The race was run twice in 1988, the first time at a distance of 1 1/4 miles in March, the second time in December at a distance of 1 1/8 miles.
 Creme Fraiche won both editions, the first in track record time.
-The race remained at a distance of 1 1/8 miles until 2015 when it was decreased to one mile.
+The race remained at a distance of 1 1/8 miles until 2015 when it was shortened to one mile.

 The event was upgraded to Grade III in 1992.

-In 1997, the race was renamed in honor of the prominent Thoroughbred owner/breeder, Fred W. Hooper who operated Circle H Farm, a horse breeding operation in Ocala, Florida.
+In 1997, the race was renamed in honor of the prominent Thoroughbred owner/breeder, Fred W. Hooper, who operated Circle H Farm, a horse breeding operation in Ocala, Florida.
 The race was not run in 2014, after which it was transferred to Gulfstream Park.

 The event is run as part of the undercard for the Pegasus World Cup.